yasintoy/Slack-Gitsin/README.md

 ## Create channel

-   You can easily create slack channel by using the `SlackClient`
+   You can easily create a new slack channel by using the `SlackClient`

 # ![image](screen_shots/channel_create_screen.png)

 ## Show channel messages

-   (Message will chance)You can easily create slack channel by using the `SlackClient`
+   It shows all slack channels that we have in our team.

 # ![image](screen_shots/history_screen.png)

 ## Send a post to channel

-   (Message will chance)You can easily create slack channel by using the `SlackClient`
+   You can send a post to a channel.
+   ``TODO : `` we'll add real time chat

 # ![image](screen_shots/channel_post_screen.png)

 ## List all Slack channels

-   (Message will chance)You can easily create slack channel by using the `SlackClient`
+  Shows all slack channels that we have in our slack team.

 # ![image](screen_shots/channel_list_screen.png)

-## Join a channels that unmember
+## Join a channel in your slack team

-   (Message will chance)You can easily create slack channel by using the `SlackClient`

 # ![image](screen_shots/channel_join_screen.png)

 ## Upload a file into slack channel

-    (Message will chance)You can easily create slack channel by using the `SlackClient`
+    You can easily upload a file your slack channel by using the `SlackClient`

 - First, choice file upload option
 # ![image](screen_shots/upload_file_menu.png)